 The companies are experts in Japanese taxation, and they’ll ensure that you keep the largest proportion of your earnings whilst complying with local laws.
 They can deal with any issues with the Japan tax office or tax department directly including processing your tax refund if you are eligible.

 We work with numerous umbrella companies in Japan, many of whom are experts in tax and immigration laws.
 If you have any questions about tax in Japan, we’ll get the answers from them directly so you can rest assured you’ll be getting accurate information.
-We have comprehensive knowledge of the different services they provide, and can help you find the right company to handle your income tax.
-We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their Japanese work permit.
+We have comprehensive knowledge of the different services they provide and can help you find the right company to handle your income tax.
+We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their Japanese work permits.

-Our advice is 100 percent free, and comes with no obligations.
+Our advice is 100 per cent free and comes with no obligations.
 You will be paying taxes in Japan but without the overhead of directly dealing with the Japanese tax authorities.
 Get in touch with us today for some reliable advice on tax in Japan!

 In Japan, income tax is based on a self-assessment system.
 Generally, taxpayers must file tax returns to declare income and deductions and pay the tax due.
 However, if you’re considered a resident for tax purposes, you may not be required to file taxes due to Japan’s Year-End Adjustment System.
-This means that wage earners have their tax withheld by the employer and receive an adjustment at year end to refund or pay the tax balance.
+This means that wage earners have their tax withheld by the employer and receive an adjustment at year-end to refund or pay the tax balance.
 You will be required to file a tax return if:

 - You leave Japan before the year ends.

 - Your annual salary exceeds 20 million yen.